rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/buffers.rst

 larger and slower global buffer.
 This scratchpad memory would be managed by the user using asynchronous built-in functions to move the data between the global and local buffers.
-Again local buffers are never required and the OpenCL C kernel can depend on the C66 DSP cache to alleviate DDR access delay rather than use local buffers.
+Again local buffers are never required and the OpenCL C kernel can depend on the C66x DSP cache to alleviate DDR access delay rather than use local buffers.
 However, it is often the case that manual data movement to/from local buffers can be advantageous to performance.

 Local buffers can be defined in two ways.
 The first way is to simply define an array in your OpenCL C kernel that is defined with the local keyword.
-For example, the following OpenCL C kernel defines a local buffer named scratch and then calls the async_work_group_copy builtin function to copy 100 char values from the passed in global buffer to the local buffer.
+For example, the following OpenCL C kernel defines a local buffer named scratch and then calls the async_work_group_copy built-in function to copy 100 char values from the passed in global buffer to the local buffer.
 The limitation to this method, is that the local buffers are statically sized, in this case to 100 chars. ::